Hi-Angel/notes-backup/erasure-codes.md

 The input coefficients it accepts is the part of generator matrix that starts right after the identity part.

-* `k`, actually `n_cols`: num cols in the generator matrix.
+1. `k`, actually `n_cols`: num cols in the generator matrix.
-* `rows`, actually `n_rows`: num rows at the "input coefficients" part of the generator matrix.
+2. `rows`, actually `n_rows`: num rows at the "input coefficients" part of the generator matrix.
-* `a` actually `input_coefficients`: a pointer to input coefficients *(usually, part of the generator matrix that is after identity)*.
+3. `a` actually `input_coefficients`: a pointer to input coefficients *(usually, part of the generator matrix that is after identity)*.
 Note: at the current version of ISA-L for some reason this parameter is mutable.
 But it does not get mutated.
+4. `gftbls`, actually… ?

+### `ec_encode_data()`

+Given payload, writes redundancy to the buffers provided.
+Sizes of buffers should satisfy constraints as noted in parameters description.

+1. `len`: length of each buffer *(all buffers must have the same length)*
+2. `k`, actually `n_payload_bufs`: number of payload buffers, but it must be equal to the number of columns in the generator matrix.
+3. `rows`, actually `n_redundancy_bufs`: number of redundancy buffers, but it must be equal to the number of rows in the "input coefficients"-part of the generator matrix.
-* `gftbls`, actually… ?
+4. `gftbls`, actually… ?
+5. `data`, actually `payload_bufs`: an array of pointers to buffers that contain payload.
+6. `coding`, actually `redundancy_bufs`: an array of pointers to buffers, where to write redundancy.